rmarx/holblocking-blogpost/README.md

 [velocity]: https://youtu.be/pq_xk_Pecu4?t=1335
 [epiqpaper]: https://qlog.edm.uhasselt.be/epiq/files/QUICandH3ImplementationDiversity_Marx_REVIEW9may2020.pdf

 Finally, you should know that I am currently writing a full-length book on all things QUIC and HTTP/3.
-This blogpost is basically a re-write of the first chapter of that book.
+This blogpost is basically a re-write of the first chapter of that book (which hopefully helps explain its length and depth).
 If you liked it and would like to be kept up to date on the book and further similar posts, [leave your email adress here][signup] or [follow me on twitter][twitter].
 I am also very open for feedback on this post and to hear about what I can improve!

 [signup]: TODO
 [twitter]: https://twitter.com/programmingart